naninovel/docs/docs/privacy-policy.md

 ## Changes To This Privacy Policy

 We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "effective date" at the top of this Privacy Policy.
+We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Updated" date at the bottom of this Privacy Policy.

 You are advised to review this Privacy Policy periodically for any changes.
 Changes to this Privacy Policy are effective when they are posted on this page.